 Two kinds of venomous snakes dwell in the mountains and valleys of Southwest Virginia where I live and hunt: the Northern copperhead and the much more dangerous timber rattler.
 I used to say that I had rather be bitten by a Northern copperhead than a tick carrying Lyme disease, but the rattler I thought the worst of the three.
 Now after contracting the disease, I’m not so sure the bite of a rattlesnake would be worse.
 And I experienced a very mild case of Lyme.

-It’s early August as I write this, and QDMA members will soon be spending even more time outdoors as we plant fall food plots, conduct scouting and tree-stand hanging expeditions, and commence hunting as bow seasons open.
+Deer season is approaching, and NDA members will soon be spending even more time outdoors as we plant fall food plots, conduct scouting and tree-stand hanging expeditions, and commence hunting as bow seasons open.
 And during all those activities, the black-legged tick (the carrier of Lyme disease, also known as the deer or seed tick because of its barely visible size) will be there, too, waiting to attach itself to whatever creature ambles by.

 What is also worth noting is that ticks are often active well into autumn.
 Just because the leaves turn and fall doesn’t mean that the black-legged (and other tick species for that matter) will have become dormant.
 I want to share what I’ve experienced, and the precautions I take, so your chances of contracting Lyme disease will hopefully be less.